 - How do your food cravings change as the seasons change?
 You might eat more animal foods in the winter and only enjoy fruit when it’s hot outside.
 Be flexible with your food choices throughout the year.

 Give yourself time to experiment with different diets and methodologies.
 Don’t expect overnight success and allow yourself the freedom to tweak your regimen.
 I think this is the biggest mistake people make when it comes to diet.
 Perfection isn’t required.

 In other words, if you start out vegan but still crave meat, consider learning from Mark Bittman and try his Vegan Before 6:00 program.
 He’s a food writer for God’s sake.
 Being a full-time vegan would make it difficult to do his job yet his diet had made him overweight and pre-diabetic.
 So he decided to only be vegan during the day and it worked.
 He found a balance between his health, his lifestyle and his palate.

 Always be flexible with yourself and your nourishment options.

 Finally, talk to your doctor about diets followed by those with a similar diagnosis.
 Note which has been successful or disastrous.
-My P.A. told me that she’s seen an increase in MS relapses whenever her patients give up all carbohydrates so no matter what regimens I’m experimenting with, I make sure to eat plenty of vegetables and play with dairy when I take away processed foods and grains.
+My P.A. told me that she’s seen an increase in MS relapses whenever her patients give up all carbohydrates so no matter what regimens I’m experimenting with, I make sure to eat plenty of whole grains and vegetables when I take away processed foods and simple carbohydrates.

-Although medicine can’t definitely tell you which diets work, it can give you insight so ask questions while you play with your food.
+Although medicine can’t tell you which diets work, it can give you insight so be sure to speak with your healthcare professionals while you play with your food.